-You can remove the storage drawer to make it easier to clean under the range.
+You can remove the storage drawer to make it easier to clean under the range and to check for installation of the anti-tip bracket.

 Use care when handling the drawer.

 Removing the storage drawer:

 - Empty drawer of any pots and pans before removing drawer.
 Use recessed area on top edge of drawer to pull drawer straight out to the first stop.
 Lift front and pull out to the second stop. - 2.
 Lift back slightly and slide drawer all the way out.